WHO

 TEAM MEMBERS.

-Susan M. Bissett, PhD
+Susan Margaret Murphy, PhD

 President

-Dr. Susan Bissett is the president of the West Virginia Drug Intervention Institute and is committed to reducing overdose deaths in West Virginia.
+Dr. Susan Margaret Murphy is the president of the Drug Intervention Institute headquartered in Charleston, West Virginia.

 Mia’s educational background includes a Bachelor’s in Psychology as well as multiple certifications in health and fitness.
 She enjoys teaching Pilates and Lagree in her spare time so that she may encourage others to live their best lives.